AaronAOliver/AaronAOliver.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Aaron, a PhD student at the University of California, San Diego in the [Center for Marine Biotechnology and Biomedicine](https://scripps.ucsd.edu/cmbb) at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/).
 I work in the lab of [Prof. Eric Allen](https://eallen.scrippsprofiles.ucsd.edu/), which hosts researchers from both Scripps and UC San Diego's School of Biological Sciences.
-I apply my background in computer science to explore communities of marine microorganisms using 'omics.
-My research and teaching are grounded in the idea that computational and bioinformatic methods are often underutilized in the marine sciences, especially ecology.
+I leverage my background in computer science to explore communities of marine microorganisms <i>in silico</i>.
+My research and teaching are grounded in the idea that bioinformatic methods are often underutilized in marine biology, especially ecology.

 My research
 ------